Table Plan Advice

 This is because the centrepieces and table swag sit in the middle and will highlight the centre of the table.

-If we are providing your stationery we need your table plan on email, see the format advice at the bottom.
+If we are providing your Stationery, we need your Table Plan on email, see the format advice below.

 The tables just need to be a basic list.